cybergeekgyan/DataStructure-Algorithm-Swift/README.md

 # License

-This repository is licensed under the MIT License.
+This repository is licensed under the <a href="https://github.com/baquer/DataStructure-Algorithm-Swift/blob/master/LICENSE">MIT</a> License.